Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach

 where $\Ag $ is the set of agents, and $\U: \R_0^+ \rightarrow \R^n$ is a time-varying unsafe set.
 For each agent $k \in \Ag $, $t_c^{(k)} \in \R^+$ is the prescribed completion time, $\So ^{(k)}\subset \R^n\setminus \U(0)$ is the initial set, and $\T^{(k)}\subset \R^n \setminus \bigcup_{t\in [t_c^{(k)}, \infty)} \U(t)$ is the target set. \end{defn}

-\begin{assum} We define the unsafe set $\U(t)\subset Y$ as the union of $n_o$ time-varying balls, each centred around an individual obstacle:
+\begin{assum} We define the unsafe set $\U(t)\subset \R^n$ as the union of $n_o$ time-varying balls, each centerd around an individual obstacle:

-Here, $\Obs^{(j)}(t)$ is a closed ball of radius $\rad_o^{(j)}(t) \in \R_0^+$ centred at $o^{(j)}(t) \in \R^n$, capturing the region surrounding the $j^{th}$ dynamic obstacle.
+Here, $\Obs^{(j)}(t)$ is a closed ball of radius $\rad_o^{(j)}(t) \in \R_0^+$ centerd at $o^{(j)}(t) \in \R^n$, capturing the region surrounding the $j^{th}$ dynamic obstacle.
 Since these regions are defined independently, it allows modeling multiple disconnected and dynamically evolving unsafe regions. \end{assum}

 We now formally state the main control problem addressed in this work.

 \begin{prob}[Real-time TRAS] Given the SA-MAS, $\Sigma_s$, in Equation~\eqref{eqn:social_mas}, under Assumptions \ref{assum:lip} and \ref{assum:pd}, and a TRAS task as defined in Definition \ref{def:satras}, synthesize a \textit{real-time}, \textit{approximation-free}, and \textit{closed-form} control law $u(t)$ that guarantees the output trajectory $y^{(k)}(t),\forall k \in \Ag $ satisfies the TRAS specification while respecting associated social awareness index. \end{prob}